DRFA Program of works

 Scope of Work

-The restoration work has been divided into five packages, each covering different regions of the Shire (e.g., South East, North West, etc.) with five separate contractors which have been engaged to carry out the repairs.
+The unsealed road restoration program has been divided into five packages, each covering different regions of the Shire (e.g. South East, North West, etc.), with five contractors engaged to undertake the repair works.
+An additional sixth package has been awarded for the sealed road network, a contractor has been appointed to deliver the associated restoration works across the Shire.

-Works have already commenced and are scheduled for completion by 30 June 2026, in accordance with funding agreements.
+Construction activities are underway and are scheduled for completion by 30 June 2026, in accordance with the approved funding agreements

 Track Project Progress